Natural Products That Help to Clot Blood and Stop Bleeding

 We all hope that we will never experience a serious injury, but accidents do happen.
 A first aid kit is important in our home and in our vehicles to help ourselves and other people.

 Sterile dressings and bandages are used to put pressure on a wound (unless organs are protruding) in order to stop bleeding.
 They are standard first aid materials and should be present in every first aid kit.
-A mineral product containing kaolin or zeolite should also be considered for the kit, since these products are very effective at helping blood to clot if direct pressure on the wound isn't sufficient.
+A mineral product containing kaolin or zeolite could be a good addition to the kit, since the products help blood to clot.
 They also have a good safety record when they're used to treat wounds.

 © 2013 Linda Crampton